enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

 have a Nested (only) ContentBlock, no special treatment is applied: the result is as if the tag were __not listed__ in `option:preserve`.

+In all cases the WSE-altered Initial Whitespace handling occurs B<before>
+the _preserve_ mechanics.

 Take careful note of an important interaction between an `option:preserve` tag and nesting content.
 In legacy Haml, Mixed Content was prohibited, thus the absence of Inline Content, and the presence of a Nested Content